venkateshk111/dev-to-posts/posts/terraform/02-tf-aws-ebs-ec2-replacement-fix.md

 While the workaround existed, I wasn't comfortable with state manipulation for our project.
 That's when I discovered that the AWS provider version 6.0.0 had been released with a fix specifically for this issue.

 The fix addressed the underlying behavior that was causing unnecessary instance replacements when adding EBS volumes.
-After upgrading to the new provider version, the whole workaround process became unnecessary – you could finally add additional EBS volumes to existing EC2 instances the way it should have worked from the beginning.
+After upgrading to the new provider version, the whole workaround process became unnecessary, and you could finally add additional EBS volumes to existing EC2 instances the way it should have worked from the beginning.

 Here's what the proper solution looked like:

-1. **Update the AWS Provider**: Bump the AWS provider version to 6.0.0 or later in your Terraform configuration
+1. **Update the AWS Provider**: update the AWS provider version to 6.0.0 or later in your Terraform configuration
-2. **Plan Carefully**: Run `terraform plan` to verify the changes would only add the volume, not replace the instance
+2. **Plan Carefully**: Run *`terraform plan`* to verify the changes would only add the volume, not replace the instance
-3. **Apply with Confidence**: Run `terraform apply` knowing it would only create and attach the new volume
+3. **Apply with Confidence**: Run *`terraform apply`* knowing it would only create and attach the new volume

 ### Sample updated code